3merge/q3-client/packages/q3-ui-forms/README.md

 ### Form

-The `Form` component renders a basic HTML form element with a few decorations like its `onSubmit` handler, `onReset` handler, submit button and inline validation system.
-It also sets up a MUI `Grid` for better formatting of internal fields.
-The same features extended to `MultiStep` via the HOC `Wrapper`.
+The `Form` component renders a basic HTML form element with a few decorations like `onSubmit`, `onReset`, a submit button and validation.
+It also sets up a MUI `Grid` for formatting.
 See `Wrapper` for more information.

 ### Next